xyz1991/Notes_and_Interview_questions/Hadoop_Component_Based_Questions.md

 Discretized Stream is a sequence of Resilient Distributed Databases that represent a stream of data.
 DStreams can be created from various sources like Apache Kafka, HDFS, and Apache Flume.
 DStreams have two operations –
 Transformations that produce a new DStream.
 Output operations that write data to an external system.
+###Explain about Batch Interval, Windows size and Sliding Interval?
+How are these related to DStream processing?
 ###Explain about the different types of transformations on DStreams?
 Stateless Transformations- Processing of the batch does not depend on the output of the previous batch.
 Examples – map (), reduceByKey (), filter ().
 Stateful Transformations- Processing of the batch depends on the intermediary results of the previous batch.
 Examples –Transformations that depend on sliding windows.